 Edo is open daily from noon to 10 pm (or 11 pm on Saturdays) and has a pretty relaxing ambiance.
-It also has a great location—just a few minutes walk from the New Square and Wawel Royal Castle.
+It also has a great location—just a short walk from the New Square and Wawel Royal Castle.
 This makes it a great spot for a lighter late lunch.

 Dolnych Młynów 10 // no phone number listed